nikharmsingh/moneytracker/README.md

    - Interactive pie chart shows spending by category
    - Transaction list shows all entries
    - Delete transactions as needed
+   - **Filter transactions by date range and download filtered data as CSV**

 4. **Managing Salary**
    - Add salary entries
    - View total salary and balance
    - Delete salary entries
+   - **If no salary is present for the current month, the dashboard will show the most recent previous month's salary**

 ## Deployment